-How to use filters in Photos for iPhone and iPad
+How to use filters in the Photos app for iPhone and iPad

-Filters are handy when you want to salvage an image or a photo that didn't turn out the way you'd hoped, or you want to change the mood and go for a unique effect.
+Filters in the Photos app are handy when you want to salvage an image or a photo that didn't turn out the way you'd hoped, or you want to change the mood and go for a unique effect.

 - Launch the Photos app from your Home screen.